Costinteo/osds-lab/lab4/README.md

 In this lab, we shall learn to use ROP gadgets creatively, to leak and bypass ASLR.
 Additionally, we will analyze and use other *exploit primitives*, which will come in handy when combined with ROP.

 Before starting, we should also take a brief dive into Global Offset Table (GOT) and the Procedure Linkage Table (PLT), two essential sections in an ELF file used to resolve imported functions to their address in case of *dynamically linked executables*.
 When an executable is compiled, the addresses to imported functions are not known.
 Instead of jumping to the real functions, execution first jumps to the PLT section.
 This section contains small stubs that jump to the real function by using pointers held in GOT.
 The GOT section holds pointers to the real functions, from the linked libraries.
 Initially, this section does not have pointers in it, but the linker fills it in at runtime, either at the beginning of execution, called *Eager Binding*, or once each function is called, called *Lazy Binding*.
-The next two pictures present the concepts of Lazy Binding and Eager Binding, respectively.
+The next picture illustrates the concept of Lazy Binding.

 ![Lazy Binding](../img/binding_lazy.png)

+Also, a diagram for Eager Binding is shown next:

 ![Eager Binding](../img/binding_eager.png)